Skip to content

 IFF Men's & Women's World Floorball Championship

-The World Floorball Championship is the sport's premier international tournament, organized by the International Floorball Federation biennially (every two years).
+The World Floorball Championship is the sport's top international tournament, organized by the International Floorball Federation biennially (every two years).
 The men's tournament has been held since 1996 and the women's since 1997.
 Sixteen teams compete in the top division through a group stage followed by knockout rounds.
 Sweden and Finland have dominated the men's tournament, while Sweden and Finland also lead the women's medal table.
 The Czech Republic and Switzerland are the next strongest nations.
 The event rotates between host countries and draws thousands of spectators, with the finals regularly selling out major arenas in the Nordic countries.

 Champions Cup

-The Champions Cup is the premier international club floorball competition, featuring the domestic league champions from the top floorball nations.
+The Champions Cup is the leading international club floorball competition, featuring the domestic league champions from the top floorball nations.
 Organized by the IFF, it brings together the best club teams from Sweden (SSL), Finland (F-liiga), Switzerland (NLA), Czech Republic (Superliga), and other top leagues.
 The tournament is typically held in a single-venue format over a weekend, with group stages followed by semifinals and a final.
 Swedish and Finnish clubs have dominated the competition, reflecting the depth of talent in Scandinavian domestic leagues.

 Euro Floorball Tour